dell-cloud-marketplace/docker-redis/README.md

 ### Configuring Redis as a LRU cache

-In order to run Redis as a cache that will delete older entries when the memory fills up provide the following additional environment variables:
+In order to run Redis as a cache that will delete older entries when the memory fills up, you will need to provide the following additional environment variables:

-    sudo docker run -d -p 6379:6379 -e REDIS_MODE="LRU" -e REDIS_MAXMEMORY="256mb" dell/redis
+    sudo docker run -d -p 6379:6379 -e REDIS_MODE="LRU" -e REDIS_MAXMEMORY="256mb" --name redis dell/redis

 where `REDIS_MODE` is `LRU` and `REDIS_MAXMEMORY` is the memory limit in which Redis will start deleting the less recently used (LRU) keys.